 Jet A fuel is heavily regulated to ensure safety standards.
 It requires daily sumping to test for the presence of particulate or water and to maintain the correct color and odor characteristics.
 To prevent freezing at high elevations, Jet A fuel suppliers will often blend it with fuel system icing inhibitors (FSII) such as Di-EGME or PRIST.

 Jet A Fuel Production

 Due to the extensive refining process involved in its manufacture, a 42-gallon barrel of oil can produce only 4 gallons of jet fuel.
 Production requires distillation, then further processing and blending to remove acids, sulfurs, metals, and other impurities.
-Jet A fuel must meet quality standards for water and particulate content, specific gravity, color, odor and other characteristics outlined in Defence Standard 91/91 and ASTM D-1655 specifications.
+Jet A fuel must meet quality standards for water and particulate content, specific gravity, color, odor, and other characteristics outlined in Defense Standard 91/91 and ASTM D-1655 specifications.